 (Optional) A factory for, and pool of, JDBC connections.
-It abstracts the application from underlying Datasource or DriverManager.
+It abstracts the application from underlying javax.sql.DataSource or java.sql.DriverManager.
 It is not exposed to application, but it can be extended and/or implemented by the developer.

 TransactionFactory (org.hibernate.TransactionFactory)